benedekrozemberczki/GraphWaveletNeuralNetwork/README.md

 ### Options

-Learning of the embedding is handled by the `src/main.py` script which provides the following command line arguments.
+Training the model is handled by the `src/main.py` script which provides the following command line arguments.

 #### Input and output options

 ```
   --edge-path        STR   Input graph path.
+Default is `input/cora_edges.csv`.
-Default is `input/chameleon_edges.csv`.
+  --features-path    STR   Features path.
+Default is `input/cora_features.json`.
-  --embedding-path    STR   Embedding path.
-Default is `output/chameleon_AW_embedding.csv`.
+  --target-path      STR   Target path.
+Default is `input/cora_target.csv`.
-  --attention-path    STR   Embedding path.
-Default is `output/chameleon_AW_attention.csv`.
+  --log-path         STR   Log path.
+Default is `logs/cora_logs.json`.
 ```

 #### Model options

 ```
-  --dimensions              INT       Number of embeding dimensions.
-Default is 128.
-  --epochs                  INT       Number of training epochs.
+  --epochs                INT       Number of Adam epochs.
 Default is 200.
+  --learning-rate         FLOAT     Number of training epochs.
+Default is 0.001.
+  --weight-decay          FLOAT     Weight decay.
+Default is 10**-5.
+  --filters               INT       Number of filters.
+Default is 16.
+  --dropout               FLOAT     Dropout probability.
+Default is 0.5.
+  --test-size             FLOAT     Test set ratio.
+Default is 0.2.
+  --seed                  INT       Random seeds.
+Default is 42.
-  --window-size             INT       Skip-gram window size.
-Default is 5.
+  --approximation-order   INT       Chebyshev polynomial order.
+Default is 20.
-  --learning-rate           FLOAT     Learning rate value.
-Default is 0.01.
+  --tolerance             FLOAT     Wavelet coefficient limit.
+Default is 10**-3.
-  --beta                    FLOAT     Regularization parameter.
-Default is 0.1.
+  --scale                 FLOAT     Heat kernel scale.
+Default is 1.0.
 ```

 ### Examples

-The following commands learn a graph embedding and write the embedding to disk.
-The node representations are ordered by the ID.

-Creating a Attention Walk embedding of the default dataset with the default hyperparameter settings.
+The following commands learn  the weights of a graph wavelet neural network and save the logs.
+Training a graph wavelet neural network on the default dataset with standard hyperparameter settings.
 Saving the embedding at the default path.

 ```
 python src/main.py